 The actual costs incurred by employees who are hired/assigned from abroad may be reimbursed tax-free provided that these expenses can be proven.
 These extraterritorial costs basically include all costs that the employee would not have incurred had the employee not been assigned to the Netherlands.
 Costs that qualify as extraterritorial costs include, among others, costs related to double housing, language courses, residence permits, and home leave.

 If certain conditions are met, a foreign employee working in the Netherlands may be granted an expat ruling.
-Under this ruling, a tax-free reimbursement amounting to 30 per cent of the income from active employment, up to a maximum income of 233.000 euro (2024), can be paid to the employee in the first 20 months.
-In the next 20 months, this percentage decreases to 20 per cent and during the last 20 months the untaxed compensation is a maximum of 10 per cent of the salary.
+Under this ruling, a tax-free reimbursement amounting to 30 per cent of the income from active employment, up to a maximum income of 246,000 euro (2025), can be paid to the employee for a maximum period of five years.
 Apart from the base of the expat ruling the employer can reimburse the school fees for an international school for the kids of employees tax-free in full.
+The 30 per cent reimbursement is intended to cover all extraterritorial costs.
+If the expat ruling is applied, the actual extraterritorial costs cannot be reimbursed tax-free in addition to the 30 per cent reimbursement.

 However, if the actual extraterritorial costs are higher than the 30 per cent reimbursement, you can choose to reimburse these higher actual costs tax-free instead of the 30 per cent reimbursement if proof of the costs is available.